aws-samples/ecs-service-connect-yelb-sample-app/service-connect-blog-post.md

 Amazon ECS Service Connect migration complete!
 ```

 Great!
-Now that the migration is complete, let's head back on over to the AWS ECS Console and check on the Amazon ECS Service Connect namespace.
+Now that the migration is complete, let's head back on over to the Amazon ECS Console and check on the Amazon ECS Service Connect namespace.
 We should now see the 4 yelb services attached.
 Below is an example:

 ![](images/ecs-namespaces-sc-migration.png)

-> Note: While the migration from Service Discovery to Amazon ECS Service Connect is complete, it may take some time for the ECS Services and Tasks to be in a ready or `RUNNING` state again.
+> Note: While the migration from Service Discovery to Amazon ECS Service Connect is complete, it may take some time for the Amazon ECS Services and Tasks to be in a ready or `RUNNING` state again.

 ### Step 6: What changed?